 In an effort to develop China’s financial derivatives market, from August 2005 the China Securities Regulatory Commission (CSRC) started introducing a small number of warrants – financial instruments similar to options, issued by publicly trading corporations.
 Firms were allowed to issue call or put warrants.
 With call warrants, issuing firms granted investors the right to buy stock from them, and put warrants gave them the right to sell stock back to the issuing company at a specified strike price and time period during which investors could exercise their option to buy or sell stock shares.

 Between 2005 and 2008, 18 put warrants with maturities from 9 to 24 months were issued to the public.
 During this very period, Chinese stock market experienced a strong bull run and its index vaulted from 1,080 points in June 2005 to 6,124 in October 2007.
 This rally quickly pushed most put warrants so deep out of the money that they became worthless.
-In spite of this, feverish speculation on these securities produced an extraordinary financial bubble, unique in history of bubbles because warrants continued trading at spectacularly high levels of turnover and very inflated prices, even as it became evident that their value clearly dropped to zero.
+In spite of this, feverish speculation on these securities produced an extraordinary financial bubble, unique in history of bubbles because warrants continued trading at spectacularly high levels of turnover and very inflated prices, even as it became evident that their value had clearly dropped to zero.

 Consider the case of a Chinese liquor producer, WuLiangYe corporation.
 On April 3, 2006 WuLiang issued 313 million put warrants with a two year maturity and a strike price of 7.96 Yuan.
 The warrants’ initial price was 0.99 Yuan and company stock traded at 7.11 Yuan.
 Although the warrant was in the money when issued, the dramatic rise in WuLiang’s shares pushed it out of the money in only two weeks after which it never came back in the money.
 WuLiang’s stock price rose ten-fold, reaching 71.56 Yuan in October 2007 before retreating to about 26 Yuan on April 2, 2008 when the warrant expired.
 Rather than falling in value as it got farther out of the money, WuLiang’s put warrants rose along with the company’s shares, at one point even surpassing their own strike price at 8.15!

 This same phenomenon played out with all 16 put warrants analyzed by Wei Xiong and Jialin Yu.
 For each, Black-Scholes valuation dropped to zero (below 0.0005 Yuan) where it remained on average for 54 days.
-During this zero value period, each warrant traded at spectacularly high turnover levels corresponding to billions of US Dollars per day and at an average price of 1.00 Yuan – greater than 2,000 times their value.
+During this zero value period, each warrant traded at spectacularly high turnover levels corresponding to billions of US Dollars per day and at an average price of 1.00 Yuan – more than 2,000 times their value.

 Chinese warrants bubble provides the clearest evidence to date that in speculative decision making, our views about the actions of others can entirely override any rational appraisal of an asset’s value.
 That in turn gives us a convincing perspective on the reality of market trends: asset prices are not always driven by objective valuation only to be randomly affected by random external events.
 Instead, prices are driven by human psychology and its self-stoking collective action capable of sustaining major trends that can last many years.

 As speculators we have little choice but to recognize trends as a real and legitimate source of investment opportunity.
 For investors, I believe this constitutes one of the most compelling reasons to use trend following strategies in their investment decision making.
+For more information and solutions please visit I-System Trend Following website.

 Surowiecki, James.
 The Wisdom of Crowds.
 New York: Anchor Books, 2004.